ACADIA Pharmaceuticals Advances Alzheimer’s Disease Psychosis Study with ACP-204 - TipRanks.com

 Study Design: This interventional study is randomized with a parallel assignment model.
 It employs quadruple masking, meaning that participants, care providers, investigators, and outcomes assessors are blinded.
 The primary purpose is treatment, focusing on the therapeutic potential of ACP-204.

-Study Timeline: The study began on November 27, 2023, with primary completion expected in the future.
-The latest update was submitted on October 22, 2025.
+Study Timeline: The study began on November 14, 2023, with primary completion expected in January 28.
+The latest update was submitted on October 27, 2025.
 These dates are crucial for tracking the study’s progress and upcoming results.

 Market Implications: This update could positively influence ACADIA Pharmaceuticals’ stock performance by demonstrating progress in addressing ADP.
 The study’s success may enhance investor confidence and position ACADIA favorably against competitors in the Alzheimer’s treatment market.